GoncharukBro/react-mask-field/README.md

 }
 ```

-This is a trade-off, as having the second parameter does not match the expected Material UI component type.
-If you are using Material UI with TypeScript, and do not want to get the value from the second optional parameter of the `onChange` event, you do not need to cast to the `any` type.
+This is a compromize because having the second parameter does not match the expected Material UI component type.
+If you use Material UI with TypeScript, and do not want to get the value from the second optional parameter of the `onChange` event, you do not need to cast to the `any` type.

-If you use TypeScript directly with the MaskField component itself, the `as any` specification is no longer required, since the MaskField itself expects a second optional parameter:
+If you use TypeScript directly with the MaskField component itself, the `as any` specification is no longer required, since the MaskField itself
+has expected a second optional parameter:

 ```tsx
 export default function Example() {